erodrigs/trybe-exercicios/README.md

 > Status: Continous development ⚠️

-### In this repository, I will add the exercises developed during the Trybe Web Development course
+### In this repository, I'm adding the exercises developed during the Trybe Web Development course

 ## The Trybe course is divided into four modules, namely: